Chicken Vindaloo

 Is chicken vindaloo spicy?

-Vindaloo is traditionally quite a spicy curry, so it’s great for any of you that love a bit of heat.
-However, if you do not have a tolerance for heat, you can reduce the number of chillis you add to the recipe.
+Vindaloo is traditionally quite a spicy curry, so it’s great for any of you who love a bit of heat.
+However, if you do not have a heat tolerance, you can reduce the number of chillis you add to the recipe.

 chicken vindaloo recipe.